ARNAUSOLANSIVAZQUEZ/LSDS_P202_T02/lab2/README.md

 ### Benchmark

-Benchmarks are done with the library java.time.LocalTime, the benchmark has been performed for the whole process using Spark locally.
+Benchmarks are done with the metrics provided by EMR.

 Benchmark:
 - English: